nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <br><br>
 While the available data from California is too limited to make strong conclusions, this preliminary evidence is consistent with local transmission within Solano County.
 <br><br>
-Elsewhere in the tree, we see a similar pattern for samples isolated in Santa Clara county.
+Elsewhere in the tree, we see a similar pattern for samples isolated in Santa Clara County.
 <br><br>
 These counties' clusters of cases are likely to due to separate introductions, based on their relative positions in the tree.
 <!-- There is no right side text -->